MyLife-Services/mylife-documentation/technical/dev-sessions/mylife-ai-open-dev-sessions.md

 It's for all of us.
 Built by us for us.
 We are many and varied in our needs.

 We began here at `MyLife` by building a headless intelligent opensource and free platform for all of us to use that helps elicit, store, protect, and ultimately **make** intelligent your narratives.
 According to your explicit consents.
 AI can make anything linguistically intelligent, including abstractions like: a story, a memory, an idea.
 For any wondering, this is just one reason why AI is **not** a fad but is illustrative of how AI will _change_ the world.
-This is one way we will build empathy and compassion and begin to dispel large frameworks of domination, fear and anguish.
+This is one way we will build empathy and compassion.

-It's Kumbaya, and it's _literally_ here.

 ##### 20240927 MyLife Showcase